csik/4240_Syllabus/_posts/2021-10-15-Tuesday-TODO.md

 ---
 layout: post
 author: Jenn
-name: Todo before Data Driven Work
+name: "Todo before Tuesday: Data Driven Work"
 ---
-## Tues 19 October: Data Driven Work
+## Todo for Tues 19 October: Data Driven Work

 How are work infrastructures shaping how we will work in the future?
 What kinds of voices can workers have in them?

+## No video, no quiz!

 ## 1) Read before Class: